robotslacker/slackerdb/README.md

 | Attribute     | Value                                            |
 |---------------|--------------------------------------------------|
 | Authorization | NzJjYjE3NmQtN2Y2ZC00OWMyLWIwODAtYTU1MDE3YzVmZDU1 |

-The token information here is obtained when call /login in earlier.
+The token information here is obtained when call /login.
-The token is optional, if you use context in your sql statement, you must set authorization.
+The token is optional, if you use context in your sql statement, you must set it.

 GET Request example:
 ```